stevehoover/tt08-makerchip-template/README.md

 ## Develop your Project

-1. **Open:** Ctrl-click here to [open src/project.tlv in Makerchip](https://www.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2Ftt07-tl-verilog-template%2Fmakerchip%2Fsrc%2Fproject.tlv) and use the "Project" menu to save your file, or clone this repository and open `src/project.tlv` from [a fresh Makerchip session](https://makerchip.com).
+1. **Open:** [Open the starting template (src/project.tlv) in Makerchip](https://www.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2Ftt07-tl-verilog-template%2Fmakerchip%2Fsrc%2Fproject.tlv) and use the "Project" menu to save your file, or clone this repository and open `src/project.tlv` from [a fresh Makerchip session](https://makerchip.com/sandbox).
 Makerchip projects are currently limited to this single source file plus any TL-Verilog libraries included via URL.
 1. **Configure:** Using settings near the top of the file, specify your project's top module name in the format `tt_um_<github-username>_<project-name>`.
 1. **Edit:** Code your Verilog and/or TL-Verilog where designated by code comments.
 (The "Learn" menu has resources for learning TL-Verilog.
-Prior Makerchip-based submissions are referenced under [Resources](#resources)).
+Prior Makerchip-based submissions are referenced below under [Resources](#resources)).
+1. **Verify:** Adapt the cocotb testbench to your design (see [test/README.md](test/README.md)) and/or verify your design in Makerchip by modifying the `top` module.
+1. **Build:** With every update in GitHub, GitHub Actions workflows automatically build the ASIC files using [OpenLane](https://www.zerotoasiccourse.com/terminology/openlane/).
+Debug any failures in these workflows.
+View your layout to size your design appropriately.
 1. **Test:** Get yourself a [Demo Board](https://tinytapeout.com/guides/get-started-demoboard/).
 These are really cool!
 Your Makerchip designs will run on them.
-1. **Verify:** Adapt the cocotb testbench to your design (see [test/README.md](test/README.md)) and/or verify your design in Makerchip by modifying the `top` module.
-With every update in GitHub, GitHub Actions workflows automatically build the ASIC files using [OpenLane](https://www.zerotoasiccourse.com/terminology/openlane/).
-Debug any failures in these workflows.

 > [!NOTE]
-> In case of local build errors, note that the `Makefile` uses the cocotb Makefile which messes with the Python environment and
+> You can run tests locally with `cd test; make`.
+In case of local build errors, note that the `Makefile` uses the cocotb Makefile which messes with the Python environment and
 > can break the SandPiper(TM) command that compiles the `.tlv` code.
 If you encounter Python environment errors, look for
 > the SandPiper command in the `make` output, and run it manually.
 Then run `make` (as a pre-check for testing via GitHub).